tomasvytas/client-portal/GOOGLE_DRIVE_SETUP.md

 6. Paste the `client_email` address
 7. Give it **Editor** permissions
 8. Click **Send**
+9. **Get the Folder ID**:
+   - Open the shared folder in Google Drive
+   - Look at the URL: `https://drive.google.com/drive/folders/1a2b3c4d5e6f7g8h9i0j`
+   - Copy the folder ID (the part after `/folders/`): `1a2b3c4d5e6f7g8h9i0j`
+   - You'll need this for the `GOOGLE_DRIVE_BASE_FOLDER_ID` environment variable

-**Note**: The service account will create folders inside this shared folder, or you can use the root of the service account's Drive.
+**Note**: The service account will create task folders inside this shared folder.

 ## Step 5: Add Credentials to Environment Variables